dfebs/phasmid/README.md

 - [x] Add tags for bugs
 - [ ] Add "My Bugs" section in left sidebar
 - [ ] Add ability for bugs to be complete
 - [ ] Have a "latest" section and a "priority" section.
 Can be separated using buttons and a turbo frame.
-"Latest" section will have the tuned-in stream
+"Latest" section will have the tuned-in stream.
+Maybe a completed section?
 - [ ] Create a simple navbar from scratch, add the phasmid logo
 - [ ] Add css animations
 - [ ] Actually use memberships